 - a.
-The top two highest-ranking teams will meet in the Championship Round.
 The higher-ranking team will choose which side to represent. - b.
 The winner of the Championship Round will be determined solely on the basis of oral presentation in the Championship Round.
 The judges will caucus to determine the winning team and the best oralist in the Championship Round.
 The judges are not obligated to use score sheets. - c.
 The winner of the Championship Round will be designated the Competition Champion.